w3f/Grants-Program/applications/tokenomics-survey-2022.md

 ### The expected results

-The objective is to arrive at a scoping review of current state of token-economy development, that forms the basis of a more forward looking "tokenomics", and a practical example aimed at Polkadot/Substrate developers without any formal training in economics.
-These are intended as a future projects.
+The objective is to arrive at a scoping review of current state of token-economy development.

 One of the elements will be summary tables, using attributes that arise naturally within a Rational Expectations Equilibrium framework, such as the following: